Long-term disability benefits and your pension

 Accepting a lump-sum payment to end your long-term disability claim

 You may decide to accept a lump-sum payment to settle your long-term disability claim and end your benefits.
 If you choose this option:

 - You will not continue to accumulate pensionable and contributory service

-If you accept a lump-sum payment from the long-term disability benefits plan, you may be eligible for a retirement pension or termination benefits.
+If you accept a lump-sum payment from the long-term disability plan, you may be eligible for a retirement pension or termination benefits.
 Contact the pension plan for more information.